 I must mention courses we have been teaching over the past decade on the changing global environment.
 The scientific knowledge and skills gathered in researching oceans, atmospheres and climate prepare one well for this complex matter.
 In the UW undergraduate Honors program for example, a course on Oceans and the Global Environment uses natural and human-related energy cycles to enter into the challenging and compelling matter of global change.
 In another undergraduate course taught with the Program on the Environment, Earth, Air, Water: the Human Context we have centered on hands-on laboratory experiments as a way to introduce non-science major undergrads to critical environmental issues.
 This link is for the 2004 year.
 Our graduate students participate in teaching activities like these as TA's, regularly.

 Ironically we also have discovered a new form of altimetry for laboratory experiments that simulate ocean and atmosphere circulations and waves.
 This uses the water surface on our rotating platform as if it were a telescope mirror with imperfections (its mean shape is a paraboloid).
 (Isaac Newton invented the reflecting telescope in 1672, and at times telescope makers have used a rotating fluid as a base on which to cast their parabolic mirrors.)
-The images below show this 'optical altimetry' revealing Rossby waves and inertial waves produced by flow over a mountain, in a 1 meter-diameter cylinder of water.
+The images below show this 'optical altimetry' revealing Rossby waves (left) and inertial waves (right) produced by flow past a mountain, in a 1 meter-diameter cylinder of water.
+The center image shows Rossby waves emitted from an oscillating source (oscillating mountain!), winding toward the center.
 This experiment models the high latitude atmosphere or ocean, with the North Pole at the center, as if you are looking down from space.
 The mountain is where the tight spiral pattern appears.
 The field visualized is the height variation of the water surface, a few micrometers in amplitude, which accurately shows the pressure and geostrophic flow lines.